 FlexColorScheme to be functionally on a level similar to

 ColorScheme.
 Therefore, it should not cover serialization of itself.
-Serialization have to deal with a lot of potential failure points.
+Serialization has to deal with a lot of potential failure points.
 We think it should not have to be a concern in this type of component.
-We are not planning to add it.
+There is no plan to add it.

 Our recommendation for saving the state of a

 FlexColorScheme is to include values for its settings that you use in your implementation in other models in your application, like an "AppSettings" model or similar.